What is romance fraud?

 - No matter how tragic or emotional the sob story they give you, or how long you've been talking for (some scams take months to run their course), never ever transfer any money to someone you've never met.

 - The requests for money often start small to lure you in gradually (you may try to justify it to yourself with "a little money can't hurt, right?"), before getting bigger and rapidly accumulating until you suddenly find yourself in deep.
-Fraudsters know that once someone has given even a tiny amount that they're more likely to keep on giving.
+Fraudsters know that once someone has given even a tiny amount that they're more likely to keep on giving - it's very common for the fraudster to promise that they'll repay you, but that they just need this one last payment to get themselves out of a situation before they can access their money to repay you.

 - Often the reason given will be that the money is for some sort of urgent loan or medical emergency, or anything else that will make you feel guilty about for not helping them with.
 They exploit the fact that you've already invested so much time & emotion into the relationship and would find it hard to refuse.